-These spooky little monsters are more cute than scary!
-They are super easy to make, healthy, and delicious!
+These spooky little monster energy balls are more cute than scary!
+They look incredibly fun but are super easy to make.
+Even better, it’s a healthy Halloween treat that doesn’t compromise on taste – they’re absolutely delicious!

-I can believe Autumn is already around the corner and all I can think of, especially on a rainy day like today is spooky Halloween treats.
+And all I can think of, especially on a rainy day like today, is spooky Halloween treats.

 Scary spiders and spooky bats made of delicious chocolaty and peanut buttery balls!